 Low-residency: If you’re a low-residency student, you’ll establish your own placements in or near your home community.
 In the second year of your program, you'll engage in 450 hours of fieldwork experience.
 In your third year of the program, you’ll complete a second 700-hour placement.
 A hybrid clinical skills and supervision course will accompany the fieldwork and internship process for the duration of your placement.

 State boards for professional licensure oversee counseling licensure.
 After graduation, you’ll have to provide information about both your “pre-masters” experience (i.e., the experience and coursework you complete in your training program), as well as “post-masters” hours under counseling supervision (the work you do after graduation, but before attaining licensure).

 No pre-masters training can guarantee counseling licensure in any state.
-The Expressive Therapies Division’s field training program requirements incorporate current “pre-masters” state requirements for Licensed Mental Health Counselor (LMHC) licensure in the Commonwealth of Massachusetts.
+The Graduate Department of Expressive Therapies' field training program requirements incorporate current “pre-masters” state requirements for Licensed Mental Health Counselor (LMHC) licensure in the Commonwealth of Massachusetts.

 While the Massachusetts pre-masters counseling licensure requirements mirror those of some other states, please be aware that licensure requirements are a matter of individual state legislation and are constantly evolving.

 Lesley University makes no representations about counseling requirements in states other than Massachusetts; if you’re seeking counseling licensure outside of Massachusetts, you are responsible for fulfilling your state requirements.